 - the allowable cost of diagnostic/specialist visits beyond the twelve-visit limit for medically necessary care not available at Harvard University Health Services (e.g., cardiology, oncology, liver, and kidney disease).
 The specialist must be an “in-network” provider.

-- Inpatient admission or outpatient surgery when performed in a higher cost share hospital, but only when the service received at the higher cost share hospital was non-elective and coordinated by a Harvard University Health Services clinician.
+- an inpatient admission or outpatient surgery when performed in a higher cost-share hospital, but only when the service received at the higher cost-share hospital was non-elective and coordinated by a Harvard University Health Services clinician when possible.
 In this case, a portion of the copay differential between the higher and lower cost share hospitals may be covered.